Bosnian War: Beginning of the Yugoslav Wars

 Meetings were held in early 1991 between the leaders of the six Yugoslav republics, and the two autonomous regions, to discuss the crisis.
 The Serbian leadership favoured a federal solution, whereas the Croatian and Slovenian leadership favoured an alliance of sovereign states.
 Bosnian leader Alija Izetbegović proposed an asymmetrical federation in February, where Slovenia and Croatia would maintain loose ties with the four remaining republics.
 Shortly after, he changed his position and opted for a sovereign Bosnia as a prerequisite for such a federation.

 On 25 March, Croatian President Franjo Tuđman and Serbian President Slobodan Milošević held a meeting in Karađorđevo.
 The meeting was controversial due to claims by some Yugoslav politicians that the two presidents agreed to the partition of Bosnia and Herzegovina.
+At the same time, following a year of the Log Revolution in areas of Croatia with substantial ethnic Serb population, the armed clashes began to result in casualties.

 On 6 June, Izetbegović and Macedonian president Kiro Gligorov proposed a weak confederation between Croatia, Slovenia, and a federation of the other four republics.
 That was rejected by the Milošević administration.

 On 25 June 1991, Slovenia and Croatia declared independence.
-An armed conflict in Slovenia ensued, while clashes in areas of Croatia with substantial ethnic Serb populations escalated into a full-scale war.
-The Yugoslav People's Army (JNA) abandoned efforts to reassert control over Slovenia in July while fighting in Croatia intensified until a ceasefire was agreed in January 1992.
-The JNA also attacked Croatia from Bosnia and Herzegovina.
+An armed conflict in Slovenia ensued, while the conflict in Croatia escalated into a full-scale war involving the Republic of Serbian Krajina.
+The Yugoslav People's Army (JNA) abandoned efforts to reassert control over Slovenia in early July and redeployed its forces to support Serb rebels in Croatia.
+During this period, the JNA also used Bosnia and Herzegovina as a staging ground for attacks against Croatian territory.

 In July 1991, representatives of the Serb Democratic Party (SDS), including SDS president Radovan Karadžić, Muhamed Filipović, and Adil Zulfikarpašić from the Muslim Bosniak Organisation (MBO), drafted an agreement known as the Zulfikarpašić–Karadžić agreement.
-This would leave SR Bosnia and Herzegovina in a state union with SR Serbia and SR Montenegro.
-The agreement was denounced by Croat political parties.
-Although initially welcoming the initiative, the Izetbegović administration later dismissed the agreement.
+The agreement proposed keeping the SR Bosnia and Herzegovina within a federal state alongside SR Serbia and SR Montenegro, effectively keeping the republic within a "rump Yugoslavia."
+The agreement was denounced by Croat political parties and rejected by the leadership of the Party of Democratic Action (SDA).
+Izetbegović was informed of the talks, but his administration viewed the initiative as an effort to undermine the government and dismissed the agreement as a false solution that compromised Bosnian sovereignty.